lucasloureiror/lucasloureiror/README.md

       a. <em>Java</em>: Understading the inner workings of the JVM and how to proper use Spring to deliver perfomance and products in scale.

-      b. <em>Go</em>: Understading how Go can deliver a high performance product having concurrency and the cloud in mind.
+      b. <em>Go</em>: Understading how Go can deliver a high performance product having concurrency and the cloud in mind with simple to use frameworks like Gin.